 2. The electric utility shall provide a statement in its testimony where the heat rate test results, the actual heat rate test documentation, the heat rate testing schedule for all generating units and the heat rate test procedures can be found in its workpapers; and

-(L) True-ups.
-For an electric utility with a FAC, the utility shall include in its proposed tariff sheets provisions which shall accurately and appropriately remedy any true-up amount as part of the electric utility’s determination of its FPA for a change to its FARs.
+(L) For an electric utility with a FAC, the utility shall include in its proposed tariff sheets provisions which shall accurately and appropriately remedy any true-up amount as part of the electric utility’s determination of its FPA for a change to its FARs.
 The proposed tariff sheets shall include at a minimum:

 1. When the electric utility will file for a true-up;